Combating Hate and Building Trust in Reporting of Migration

 - EJN training resources to be accompanied by further training to strengthen ethical practice and standards, as well as provision of training on solution-based journalism.

-- Training of trainers of trainers (ToT) workshops to be organised to increase the capacity of journalism trainers and train union officials and other journalism professionals to be able to deliver the training on ethical theory and practice.
+- Training of trainers (ToT) workshops to be organised to increase the capacity of journalism trainers and train union officials and other journalism professionals to be able to deliver the training on ethical theory and practice.

 - Training and capacity building of journalists to help them understand the national and international legal framework and definitions of migration by expanding on existing glossaries and resources